GauravPandeyLab/NeTFactor/README.md

 After these three simple codes one has the desired network in the outputs folder.
 For the ease of use, we share the network we used in [1] (see``` data/input/aracne_network.txt)```.
 Note that all these steps are for running ARACNe on a unix based system and for other platforms please refer to the ARACNe-AP github [page](https://github.com/califano-lab/ARACNe-AP).

-# Run the NeTFactor Pipeline
+# Run the NeTFactor pipeline

-## Required Libraries
+## Required libraries
 NeTFactor requires the following R packages to be installed:
 * [viper](https://www.bioconductor.org/packages/release/bioc/html/viper.html)
 * [CVXR](https://cran.r-project.org/web/packages/CVXR/index.html)